 Anna Cummins is currently the Executive Director and co-founder of 5 Gyres.
 Anna has over 15 years of experience in environmental non-profit work, education, writing, and campaign development.
 She has worked in marine conservation, coastal watershed management, sustainability education, and high school ecology instruction.
 Anna received her undergraduate in History from Stanford University, and her Masters in International Environmental Policy from the Monterey Institute for International Studies.
 In 2001, Anna received a fellowship from the Sustainable Communities Leadership Program, to work with Santa Cruz based non-profit Save Our Shores, coordinating bilingual outreach education and community relations.

-In 2008, Anna completed a month long, 4,000-mile research expedition studying plastic debris in the North Pacific Gyre, during which her now husband Dr. Marcus Eriksen proposed.
-The two married during a 2,000 mile cycling/speaking tour from Vancouver to Mexico, giving talks about plastic pollution.
-In 2009, Anna and Marcus co-founded The 5 Gyres Institute, to eliminate plastic pollution in the world’s oceans through research, education, and community engagement.
+In 2008, Anna completed a month long, 4,000-mile research expedition studying plastic debris in the North Pacific Gyre.
+Following the journey, Anna and Dr. Marcus Eriksen launched JUNKraft, completed a cycling/speaking trip from Vancouver to Mexico, and married along the way.
+The journey inspired the launch of 5 Gyres, to eliminate plastic pollution in the world’s oceans through research, education, and community engagement.
 In 2011, 5 Gyres completed the first global survey on plastic pollution in the worlds oceans, and recently published the first scientific paper on plastic pollution in the Great Lakes.
 Anna was elected a fellow of the Wings World Quest in 2011, and received a Golden Goody Award in 2013.

 Marcus Eriksen is currently the Director of Research and co-founder of the 5 Gyres Institute.
 He received his Ph.D. in Science Education from University of Southern California in 2003, months before embarking on a 2000-mile, 5-month journey down the Mississippi River on a homemade raft.
 His experience on the river led to a career studying the ecological impacts of plastic marine pollution, which has included expeditions sailing 35,000 miles through all 5 subtropical gyres to discover new garbage patches of plastic pollution in the Southern Hemisphere.

 Still rafting, his most recent adventure sent him and a colleague across the Pacific Ocean from California to Hawaii on JUNK, a homemade raft floating on 15,000 plastic bottles and a Cessina airplane fuselage as a cabin (junkraft.com).
-The journey, 2,600 miles in 88 days, brought attention to the work of the 5 Gyres Institute, the organization he co-founded with his wife Anna Cummins.
-Together, they co-founded 5 Gyres, which is committed to marine conservation through continued research, education and adventure, studying and lecturing about the plague of plastic waste in our watersheds and in the sea.
+The journey, 2,600 miles in 88 days, brought attention to the work of the 5 Gyres Institute, the organization he co-founded with his wife Anna in 2009.
+The goal is to drive marine conservation through continued research, education and action, studying and lecturing about the plague of plastic waste in our watersheds and in the sea.

 His first book, titled “My River Home” (Beacon Press, 2007) chronicled his Mississippi River experience paralleled with his tour as a Marine in the 1991 Gulf War.
 The experience of war, sailing across the gyres with diverse crews, and long rafting voyages, have led to a strong conservation ethic worth fighting for.
 “We must understand and define conservation as self-preservation – a rationale that crosses all boundaries between all people.”